project-ida/notes/Nucleonics.md

 ## Accelerating nuclear transitions by many orders of magnitude

-One of the key bit of physics responsible for accelerating nuclear transitions is Dicke Superradiance.
-First proposed by [Dicke in the 1950s](https://doi.org/10.1103/PhysRev.93.99) for atoms and then extended by [Terhune and Baldwin in the 1960s](https://doi.org/10.1103/physrevlett.14.589) for nuclei, Dicke's model showed that $N$ particles can radiate/decay collectively up to $N^2$ faster that an individual particle.
+One of the key bits of physics responsible for accelerating nuclear transitions is Dicke Superradiance.
+First proposed by [Dicke in the 1950s](https://doi.org/10.1103/PhysRev.93.99) for atoms and then extended by [Terhune and Baldwin in the 1960s](https://doi.org/10.1103/physrevlett.14.589) for nuclei, Dicke's model showed that $N$ particles can radiate/decay collectively up to $N^2$ faster than an individual particle.
 In a solid lattice, the number density is $\sim 10^{28} \ \rm m^{-3}$ and so Dicke enhancements can in principle be extremely large.

 The challenge for nuclear superradaince is how close the nuclei need to be for collective emission to occur.
 Dicke's model is based on all $N$ nuclei being coupled together through an interaction with a common oscillating field.
 In order to get the full $N^2$ enhancement, all the nuclei need to be located within a single wavelength of one other.
 The wavelength is determined by the frequency (and hence energy) of the field oscillations.
 Typically the frequency is chosen to be matched to the nuclear transitions which mostly have energies of $E > 10 \ \rm keV$ and wavelengths of $\lambda < 0.1 \ \rm nm$.
 In a typical solid lattice you can fit at most one particle in cube whose sides are  given by such a small wavelength.
-[Chumakov et.al 2017](https://www.nature.com/articles/s41567-017-0001-z) achieved small levels of nuclear superradiance ($\sim 10 \times$ rate enhancements) in $\rm ^{57}Fe$ experiments because of this.
+[Chumakov et.al 2017](https://www.nature.com/articles/s41567-017-0001-z) achieved only small levels of nuclear superradiance ($\sim 10 \times$ rate enhancements) in $\rm ^{57}Fe$ experiments because of this.

 Much larger Dicke enhancement rates are required for practical applications.
 Bridging the rate enhancement gap can in principle be achieved by choosing a low frequency (and hence long wavelength) that's mismatched with respect to the nuclear transitions.
 In such a set-up, a nucleus radiates a number of smaller energy oscillator quanta instead of a single large one.
 The challenge with this approach is that the more quanta that are involved, the slower the process becomes - this can dominate over Dicke enhancements depending on the specific details.